 For some, working with new technologies can be an intimidating feat.
 For SILS Assistant Professor Maggie Melo and SILS graduate student researchers, their current research seeks to understand why this reaction happens in technological environments and how to reduce this apprehension.

 In late summer 2022, Melo and student researchers from her Equity in the Making (EITM) Lab held workshops in Durham County Library’s Innovation Lab to teach mature adult audiences how to use makerspace technology.
+Most recently, the EITM Lab and Durham County Library (with SILS alum, Jess Epsten) collaborated to organize two workshops - keepsake boxes and robotics obstacle courses - for the Durham Center for Senior Living.

 The workshops are an effort to apply research findings from Melo’s Equity In The Making (EITM) Lab’s research study, which is currently underway and is using a virtual reality makerspace to identify thoughts and impressions of underrepresented communities as they approach and decide to use or not to use makerspaces.
 The project is funded by a $715k NSF grant awarded to Melo in 2020.
 The overall goal of the research project is to identify ways that makerspaces can become more inclusive and equitable.